 Una Kim Miller

-You can reach me at umiller [at] ldeo.columbia.edu.
+You can reach me at una.miller [at] uri.edu.

 Publications

-High Salinity Shelf Water production in Terra Nova Bay, Ross Sea from high-resolution near-surface salinity observations
+High Salinity Shelf Water production in Terra Nova Bay, Ross Sea from high-resolution salinity observations

 Scaling of moored surface ocean turbulence measurements in the Southeast Pacific Ocean